Programs

 *An additional semester may be required in case of Exchange Semester.

-• For those who believe that real change happens when one can engage people and organizations towards a greater vision.
+• It is designed for those who believe that real change happens when one can engage people and organizations towards a greater vision.

-• That look for the perfect mix between management concepts and the know-how to apply them, and to develop human and professional skills that will give one the edge to succeed in the job market.
+• Best suited for those who seek the perfect mix between management concepts and practical application and, also, wish to develop human and professional skills to gain a competitive edge in the job market.

-• Aim at having international business perspectives, with a real-world connection, both inside and outside the classroom.
+• Ideal for individuals aiming to gain international business perspectives, with real-world connections, both inside and outside the classroom.

 Program Overall Structure

-Find out what this Master’s degree will offer you during the 3 semesters at Nova SBE!
+Find out what this Master’s degree will offer you during the three semesters at Nova SBE!

-You will have to follow mandatory courses, but you will also choose from a wide range of electives, allowing you to tailor-make your curriculum according to your own goals.
+You will engage in foundational courses that will build your knowledge and skills, providing a strong base for your studies.
+Additionally, you can choose from a wide range of electives, allowing you to tailor your curriculum to your personal goals.

-Everything together should give you the necessary ECTS (European Credit Transfer System) to graduate.
+Together, these courses will provide you with the necessary ECTS (European Credit Transfer System) credits to graduate.

 • Discovery Week